Issam Al-Sabhi

-Issam Abdallah Saif Al-Sabhi (born 1 May 1997) is an Omani professional footballer who plays as a striker for Iraqi Stars League club Al-Quwa Al-Jawiya and the Oman national team.
+Issam Abdallah Saif Al-Sabhi (عصام عبد الله الصبحي; born 1 May 1997) is an Omani professional footballer who plays as a striker for Thai League 1 club Port and the Oman national team.

 Club career

 Al-Sabhi began his career with Al-Shabab's youth teams.
 Al-Shabab finished as runners-up and won the Professional Cup in 2017/18 before being relegated after finishing twelfth in 2018/19.

 On 2 February 2022, Al-Sabhi joined Saudi Arabian club Al-Okhdood.
 On 1 August 2022, Al-Sabhi rejoined former club Suwaiq, finishing the season as runners-up to Al-Nahda.

 On 22 July 2023, Al-Sabhi moved to 2022/23 League and Cup champions Al-Nahda.

 International career

 Al-Sabhi began his international career with the U-23 team, before he debuted internationally on 10 October 2019 during a 2022 FIFA World Cup qualifier against Afghanistan in a 3–0 victory.

 On 2 September 2021, Al-Sabhi scored his first goal for Oman against Japan in a 0–1 victory during World Cup qualifying.